keboola/keboola-as-code/README.md

 ### Buffer Service

-- A Proxy API to buffer imported data and their import to Storage tables in batches.
+- A Proxy API to buffer collected data and their import to Storage tables in batches.
 - See **[architecture overview](./docs/buffer/overview.md)** for more details.